Jadens-arc/jadens-arc.github.io/content/posts/init.vim.md

 > Move it to `~/.config/coc/extensions/coc-rust-analyzer-data/rust-analyzer`

 > Another Note:
 > The default mac terminal app doesn't support the full spectrum of colors needed for most Neovim themes.
 The one I included will work but if you try to install another one it might not.
-One work around is to install a new terminal emulator, I'd recommend [Kitty](https://sw.kovidgoyal.net/kitty/) but at a certain point one must wonder "am truly doing too much?"
+One work around is to install a new terminal emulator, I'd recommend [Kitty](https://sw.kovidgoyal.net/kitty/) but at a certain point one must wonder "am I truly doing too much?"

 ## init.vim